SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

     background and the optimal state.

     Example : ``bma = ADD.get("BMA")[-1]``

+  CostFunctionJAtCurrentOptimum
+    *List of values*.
+Each element is a value of the error function :math:`J`.
+    At each step, the value corresponds to the optimal state found from the beginning.

+    Example : ``JACO = ADD.get("CostFunctionJAtCurrentOptimum")[:]``

+  CostFunctionJbAtCurrentOptimum
+    *List of values*.
+Each element is a value of the error function :math:`J^b`, that is of the background difference part.
+At each step, the value corresponds to the optimal state found from the beginning.

+    Example : ``JbACO = ADD.get("CostFunctionJbAtCurrentOptimum")[:]``

+  CostFunctionJoAtCurrentOptimum
+    *List of values*.
+Each element is a value of the error function :math:`J^o`, that is of the observation difference part.
+At each step, the value corresponds to the optimal state found from the beginning.

+    Example : ``JoACO = ADD.get("CostFunctionJoAtCurrentOptimum")[:]``

   CurrentOptimum
     *List of vectors*.
 Each element is the optimal state obtained at the current